On 14 June, 2017, there was a huge fire at Grenfell Tower in west London.

 Checks have also been done to make sure that apartment blocks have the right safety features like smoke alarms and sprinklers.

-A big investigation, called a public inquiry, is now looking into exactly what happened.
+A big investigation, called a public inquiry, has also been looking into exactly what happened.

 The Metropolitan Police is also looking into whether or not a crime was committed with what happened.

-Memorial events will also be taking place, especially in the area where it happened where there will be special religious services and a garden of peace and healing is being unveiled.
+Memorial events were also held, especially in the area where it happened.
+A garden of peace and healing was unveiled too.

 If you're upset by this story or anything else that you see in the news, click here for advice.